dbos23/amplitude-events/README.md

 # Amplitude API Export

-This is a project that downloads web traffic data from [Amplitude’s Export API](https://amplitude.com/docs/apis/analytics/export) and writes it to a file.
-The project is built around a Python script and uses a local virtual environment.
+This is a project that downloads web traffic data from [Amplitude’s Export API](https://amplitude.com/docs/apis/analytics/export) and writes it to a zip file.
+It then extracts that file and the contained gzip files and outputs the resulting JSON files to Amazon S3.
+The project is built in Python and uses a local virtual environment.
 ​

 ## Project layout